mch-code/Minesweeper/README.md

 # Minesweeper

 This is my iteration of the classic Windows game "Minesweeper".
 The goal of the game is to reveal all positions that do not have a mine.
 My version of the game includes five difficulty levels: Easy, Medium, Hard, Extreme, and Legendary.
-In its present form, it runs in the browser via Live Server.
+In its present form, the program runs in the browser via Live Server.
 However, I intend to host this game shortly.

 Highlights of this project:
   - Typescript